 There are several streams of mindfulness meditation, so we will explain the one we practice, mindfulness meditation or Vipassana.
 This type of meditation is focused on seeing reality as it is.
 The practice is done sitting, on the floor or in a chair, with a straight and firm back, the body relaxed, as in a situation of abandonment or surrender.
 Once you close your eyes, direct your attention to the tip of the nose where air enters the lungs.
 You ask the mind to observe the act of breathing without intervening in its form; that is, without lengthening or shrinking the respiratory rhythm.
 It’s just about watching how you breathe.
 With the passing of the days of practice each meditation becomes more subtle and calm, being able to perceive the advantages of its practice.

 The advantages of Meditation 🧘

 Our brain, in addition to controlling the physiological tasks of our body, also perceives its sensations and emotions.
 With all this plus our memories and desires generates thoughts completely autonomously, without us being able to intervene in this process. it is through meditation when you discover that you can intervene in the process of creating thoughts to:

 - Take your attention away from thoughts.
 Focusing on the breath or the body.

 - Do not identify yourself with your thoughts.
 My thoughts are not me.

 - Observe thoughts and classify them.
 Can I do this?
-With practice, “yes”.
+For sure, with good practice.

 But what advantages do I get by focusing on breathing, not identifying with thoughts, or observing and classifying them?